 10. Support Local Artists and Artisans

-Cape Cod, Nantucket, Martha’s Vineyard, and Plymouth have long10 ways to support local businesses on cape cod been home to artists.
+Cape Cod, Nantucket, Martha’s Vineyard, and Plymouth have long been home to artists.
 These folks make a wide range of products, from stunning paintings to jewelry, and other goods.

-Support them by browsing galleries and studios and checking out vendors at craft fairs and artists shanties in Hyannis and artist cottages in Orleans.
+Support them by browsing galleries and studios and checking out vendors at craft fairs on Cape Cod and artists shanties in Hyannis and artist cottages in Orleans.
 For more great options, check out Love Live Local, an organization working to support local businesses on Cape Cod.